IAMRichardT/qtVersioning/README.md

-# rBuildHeader
+# qtVersioning
-Create header files for C++ applications through qmake / batch.
-Currently the documentation includes detailed information related to Qt and will be updated with various other methods of implementation as well.
+Automate the process of app versioning via header files through qmake / batch as part of the development of your Qt application.

 ### Requirements
 - [Qt Application](https://www.qt.io/developers/)